livinin82/steamdeck-pirates-cove/README.md

 ##### Part 3: Running the Game

 > [!TIP]
-> **Method 1: Using Wine**
+> **Method 1 (Using Wine)**
 >
 >   * Once the installation is complete, go to the installation folder and locate the game’s `.exe` file (e.g., `game.exe`).
 >   * Right-click on the `game.exe`, select “Add to Steam” to add it as a non-Steam game.
 >   * Open Steam, find `game.exe`, and go to the Compatibility section.
 >   * Set the compatibility to Proton Experimental.
 >   * Launch the game by pressing Play.
->   * If it shows an error or doesn’t run: Refer to the dependencies guide for help (Dependencies Guide).
+>   * If it shows an error or doesn’t run: refer to the dependencies guide.
 >   * Run the game in Desktop mode to verify it works correctly.
->   * Once verified, you can rename it in Steam to whatever you prefer, and then switch back to Gaming mode to play.
+>   * Once verified, you can rename it in Steam, then switch back to Gaming mode.

 > [!TIP]
-> **Method 2: Using Steam Compatibility Tool**
+> **Method 2 (Using Steam Compatibility Tool)**
 >
 >   * Once the installation is complete, go back to Steam and remove `setup.exe` (right-click > Manage > Remove non-Steam game).
 >   * Go to the installation folder, find the `game.exe` file, right-click on it, and add it to Steam.
 >   * Open Steam, find `game.exe`, and go to the Compatibility section.
-Repeat steps 5-7 from Part 1 (set the compatibility to Proton Experimental).
+Repeat steps 5–7 from Method 1 (set Proton Experimental).
 >   * Launch the game by pressing Play.
 >   * Run the game in Desktop mode to make sure it works correctly.
 >   * Exit the game.
-You can rename it in Steam to whatever you prefer (otherwise, it’ll show as `game.exe` in gaming mode).
+You can rename it in Steam (otherwise it’ll show as `game.exe`).
 >   * Switch back to Gaming mode and enjoy your game!

 > [!NOTE]
 >
->   * If it shows an error or doesn’t run: Either the Proton version is incorrect (try different ones) or there’s a missing dependency.
-If it's the latter, refer to a dependencies guide (Dependencies Guide).
+>   * If it shows an error or doesn’t run: either the Proton version is incorrect (try different ones) or there’s a missing dependency.
+See the dependencies guide.

 > [!TIP]
 > **Additional Notes**